TuftsIntroDH/.github/profile/README.md

 Critical Approaches to Digital Humanities

-In class

--   Discussion of what we have covered in digital humanities so far

-Read
+Read **before class**

 -   Fiormonte, Domenico and Gimena Del Rio Riande.
 "The Peripheries and Epistemic Margins of Digital Humanities" pp. 19-28 in *The Bloomsbury Handbook to the Digital Humanities*.
 Edited by James O'Sullivan.
 London: Bloomsbury, 2022.
 -   Gairola, Rahul K. "Race, Otherness, and the Digital Humanities" pp. 49-62 Day, Shawn.
 "Visualizing Humanities Data" pp. 211-220 in *The Bloomsbury Handbook to the Digital Humanities*.
 Edited by James O'Sullivan.
 London: Bloomsbury, 2022.
 -   Allington, Daniel, Sarah Brouillette, and David Golumbia.
     "Neoliberal Tools (and Archives): A Political History of Digital Humanities." *Los Angeles Review of Books*, May 1, 2016.

+In class

+-   Discussion of what we have covered in digital humanities so far

 Homework